vyngocthaovu/vyvu-portfolio/index.md

   - Last Update: 11/12/2024
   - URL: [weekly report generation process](https://github.com/vyngocthaovu/automate_report-generation_email-sending)

   *Note: Since the data contains sensitive information, it will not be shared on GitHub.
-Only scripts will be provided*
+Only scripts will be provided.*

+  - **Project 3**:
+    - Goal: Implemented machine learning algorithms to predict the heart disease (classification problem).
+    - Last Update:

 ## Contact:
 Email: vyngocthaovu@gmail.com